-To date, I have a handful of academic book reviews, two scholarly articles, a scholarly book chapter, and a short story to my name as published material, with a scholarly book.
-Then there’s a ton of papers written for classes and a couple academic conference presentations (Science Fiction Research Association conferences and the International Medieval Conference in Kalamazoo, MI).
+To date, I have a handful of academic book reviews, two scholarly articles, a scholarly book chapter, a short story, a scholarly book, and a forthcoming writing/worldbuilding guide book.
+Then there are a couple academic conference presentations (Science Fiction Research Association conferences and the International Medieval Conference in Kalamazoo, MI).

 - The Modern Literary Werewolf (McFarland, 2013)